Cereal84/asfpp-src/interpreter/README.md

 Requirements
 ============
-It is necessary to have PLY (Python Lex-Yacc) created by David Beazley, you can download it from http://www.dabeaz.com/ply/ or from his GitHub page https://github.com/dabeaz/ply.
+It is necessary to have PLY (Python Lex-Yacc) created by David Beazley, you can download it from his personal [page] (http://www.dabeaz.com/ply/) or from his [Github page](https://github.com/dabeaz/ply).

 Usage
 =====